openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 Example above shows callback structure and how Matcher can be used for accessing nodes detected by pattern.
 Callback return value must be `true` if root node was replaced and another pattern can't be applied to the same root node otherwise it must be `false`.
-> **NOTE**: it's not recommended to manipulate with nodes that are under root node.
+> **NOTE**: It's not recommended to manipulate with nodes that are under root node.
 This may affect GraphRewrite execution as it's expected that all nodes that comes after root node in topological order are valid and can be used in pattern matching.

 MatcherPass also provides functionality that allows to report which newly created nodes can be used in additional pattern matching.
 If MatcherPass was registered in `pass::Manager` or `pass::GraphRewrite` then this registered nodes will be added for additional pattern matching.